Sister Abhaya murder case: CBI's dummy test

 On 7 April 1995, using a full-sized dummy of Sister Abhaya, the CBI made some experimental tests in the well where her corpse was found.
 Based on the post mortem report, On 17 April 1995 Dr. S.K.
-Pathak, the chief of the Forensic Department of Sawai Man Singh Medical college, Jaipur and Dr. Mahesh Varma, former chairperson of Anatomy Section submitted their formal expert report to the CBI investigation team to the effect that homicide could not be ruled out.
+Pathak, the chief of the Forensic Department of Sawai Man Singh Medical College, Jaipur and Dr. Mahesh Varma, former chairperson of Anatomy Section submitted their formal expert report to the CBI investigation team to the effect that homicide could not be ruled out.
 Subsequently, the CBI declared that the killers would soon be arrested.

 Protests

 After the dummy test, no arrests were made.
-The Action Council staged a protest in front of the CBI office at Cochin on 27 November 1995.
-Later, on 18 March 1996, another big rally was organised under the leadership of former chief minister of the state, E.K.
-Nayanar, in front of the state secretariat at Thiruvananthapuram, the state capital.
+The Action Council staged a protest in front of the CBI office at Kochi on 27 November 1995.
+Later, on 18 March 1996, another big rally was organised under the leadership of former Chief Minister of Kerala, E. K. Nayanar, in front of the Secretary of state at Thiruvananthapuram.
 Again, on 1 July 1996, the Action Council filed a petition in the High Court challenging the inaction of the CBI.
 On 20 August 1996, the High Court directed the CBI to complete its investigation in three months.
 In the meantime, the CBI advertised an award of ₹3 lakh to anyone who could give dependable evidence in the case.

 On 12 October 1996, all the MPs from Kerala visited the Prime Minister and pleaded with him to expedite the CBI investigation.
 However, on 6 December 1996 the CBI filed a petition in the Chief Judicial Magistrate's court Ernakulam seeking to wind up its investigation in the matter for lack of evidence.
 The court rejected the request and directed the CBI to continue the investigation.